-FA was also performed to extract the seven items indicated under this category.
-As shown in Table 8 above, it has resulted in two components with 72.33% cumulative variance.
-After analysing the variables included in each component, they are named Component 1, "Inability to access resources and high cost of construction inputs" and Component 2, "Poor resource management skills."
+Factor analysis was performed to extract 11 items indicated under this category.
+As shown in Table 8, two components had a 72.33% cumulative variance.
+After analysing the variables included in each component, they were named:

-Inability to access resources and high cost of construction inputs: The success of construction contractors largely depends on the availability of construction resources (i.e., materials, human resources, machinery, and finance).
-These resources have a significant effect on construction performance.
-Hence, the inability to access these resources substantially impacts the firm's growth and development.
-The research findings revealed that SMCs suffer from barriers related to the inability to access financial resources, inappropriate financial policies adopted within the country, inability to access plants and equipment, and the high cost of materials, labor force, innovation, and technology.
-The result also agreed with the positions of (Kulemeka et al., 2015; Offei et al., 2019), who advocated the correlation between access to resources and sustainable growth of SMCs.
+Component 1: Inability to Access Resources and High-Cost of Construction Inputs

+The success of construction contractors largely depended on the availability of construction resources (i.e., materials, human resources, machinery and finance).
+These resources had a significant effect on construction performance.
+Hence, the inability to access these resources substantially impacted the organisation's growth and development.
+The research findings revealed that SMCs suffered from barriers related to the inability to access financial resources, inappropriate financial policies adopted within the company, inability to access plants and equipment and high cost of materials, labour force, innovation and technology.
+The result also agreed with the positions of Kulemeka, Kululanga and Morton (2015) and Offei, Kissi and Nani (2019) who advocated the correlation between access to resources and sustainable growth of SMCs.